Relations between Nazi Germany and the Arab world: Opposition to Fascism

 Hibatuddin Shahrestani was a Shi'a religious leader and anti-colonial activist in Iraq.
 In 1910, he argued that the answer to colonialism was Islamic unity, one that went beyond ethnic exclusivity.
 In 1937, he argued that Islam was a religion based on the universal brotherhood of all men, that celebrated the dignity of the individual.
 Thus, Nazism was incompatible with Islamic beliefs.
 He was not the only Islamic leader to reject the ultra-nationalist currents of the time; when Hajj Amin al-Husayni visited Mosul, he was told by the chief judge, Ra'uf al-Mufti, that the people of Mosul had no intention of attacking Jews, because Islam commands Muslims to defend their neighbors.

-In the first place, the Communist Party regrets, nay abhors, the acts of provocation hatched against our Jewish brethren by the retainers of British imperialism on the one side, and the propagandists of German imperialism on the other.
-The violation of liberties, the intrusion into homes, the plundering of possessions, the beating and even murder of people are, your Excellency, acts which not only contravene law and justice but run counter to this nation's natural disposition for generosity, gallantry, and highmindedness...
-Such criminal acts injure the reputation of the national movement and lead to a fissure in the ranks of the united national front and hence to failure and who could benefit from this but the imperialists?
-While thus expressing our disapproval, we do not in the least deny the existence of traiors who belong to the Jewish sect and who have made common cause with the wicked band of 'Abd-ul-Ilāh and Nurī as-Sa'īd and their henchmen but we feel that punishment should be meted out to them according to the provisions of the law.